SIT Study Abroad: Ecuador: Comparative Ecology and Conservation

 About Program

-You will live like a biologist as you explore the Amazon basin, the Andes, cloud forests, Pacific Ocean coastline, and the Galápagos Islands of Ecuador—unique climatic niches that harbor ecological treasures and a plethora of flora and fauna.
-Within these diverse and vulnerable settings, you will conduct biological fieldwork, studying plants and insects, taking soil samples, conducting species counts, using mist nets, and observing birds.
-You will also have the opportunity to live with two different homestay families: in capital city of Quito and the rural cloud forest.
+You will live like a biologist as you explore the Amazon basin, the Andes, cloud forests, Pacific Ocean coastline, and the Galápagos Islands of Ecuador—unique climatic niches that harbor ecological treasures and a wealth of flora and fauna.
+Within these diverse and vulnerable settings, you will conduct fieldwork and live with homestay families in Quito and the rural cloud forest.
+Excursions include the Andean páramo, the Amazon, and a week in the Galápagos Islands.

 Program Highlights